The 2016 Open Enrollment period begins on Wednesday, 11/4/15 and ends on Wednesday, 11/18/15. During this period you have the opportunity to:

 The Vision Care Plan covers an examination and new lenses (contact and glasses) every 12 months and new frames every 24 months.
 Review the Summary Plan Description (PDF) and Plan Summary (PDF) for coverage details.
 Call United Healthcare Vision at 800.638.3120 for additional information.

-As stated above in the What's Changing in 2015 section, full-time faculty and staff contributions for health care will increase by 8.95% effective January 1, 2015.
+As stated above in the What's Changing in 2016 section, full-time faculty and staff contributions for health care will increase by 3.4% effective January 1, 2016 as a result of the renewal increase.
 Dental care contributions will remain the same.
-Refer to the 2015 Health Care and Dental Care Plan Contribution Chart (PDF) if you will be covering a spouse and/or child(ren).
+Refer to the 2016 Health Care and Dental Care Plan Contribution Chart (PDF) if you will be covering a spouse and/or child(ren).

-Using Internet Explorer, Chrome or Safari (not Firefox), go to my.newschool.edu and log in with your regular user name and password, then click on the "employee" tab, and click the link in the Open Enrollment section.
+Unfortunately we have discovered an issue with the Open Enrollment system this year which requires you to log into my.newschool.edu using either Chrome or Safari web browsers (not Internet Explorer or Firefox).
+We have a support page with more details about the browser workaround.
+Go to my.newschool.edu and log in with your regular user name and password, then click on the "services" tab, and click the link in the Open Enrollment section.

 From there, click the "Open Enrollment Home" link at the bottom and then the "Complete" button on the home screen.
 If you do not click the "Complete" button, your elections will not be submitted to Human Resources.

 For information on Health Care and Dependent Care FSAs, go to the FSA page of the New School's benefits website.

 The University provides you with Basic Term Life Insurance coverage and Accidental Death and Dismemberment coverage at no cost.
 Supplemental Life Insurance coverage is also available to you and your eligible dependents and is paid for by you through after-tax payroll deductions.